yx-lu/yx-lu.github.io/_pages/about.md

 ### 2022

+* FileInsurer: A Scalable and Reliable Protocol for Decentralized File Storage in Blockchain.
+H. Chen*, **Y. Lu**\*, Y. Cheng.
+Accepted by *the 42nd IEEE International Conference on Distributed Computing Systems (ICDCS)*, 2022.
 * Empirical Analysis of EIP-1559: Transaction Fees, Waiting Time, and Consensus Security.
 Y. Liu\*, **Y. Lu**\*, K. Nayak\*, F. Zhang\*, L. Zhang\*, Y. Zhao\*.
 Accepted by *The 29th ACM Conference on Computer and Communications Security (CCS)*, 2022.
 * How Gold to Make the Golden Snitch.
 Y. Guo, Z. Huang, Y. Kong, **Y. Lu**.
 In submission.